Divorce after five years separation: the old ground for divorce

 “What if me and my ex-partner don’t speak anymore?”

 If you’re not in contact with your ex, you will still need to demonstrate to the court that you have tried all reasonable means to find them.
-For example, contacted relatives, their place of work and last known address.
+For example, contact relatives, their place of work and last known address.
 If you can demonstrate to the court that you have done this and you’re still unable to find them, you can apply to ‘dispense with service’ - this is the process of proving to the court that you’ve tried everything in your power to get an address for your ex-partner’.
 If you think this applies to you, speak to one of our experts by booking a free 15-minute call to find out about our ‘missing spouse service’.

 Alternatively, you can visit this website if you believe your ex-partner is in the UK still.
 You can try an online tracing service also like 192.
 And finally, you can try the international family law group if you believe your ex-partner is abroad.